 Step two: encode your standards with the AI Rule Builder

 A scan is only as good as the rules behind it.
 Your organisation has rules no general tool knows.
 A ServiceNow business rule must not query a restricted application table.
 A Salesforce Apex class must not bypass a specific validation layer.
 These decisions reflect hard-won experience.
 The AI Rule Builder lets you write them in plain language.
-Quality Clouds Hub converts each plain-language rule into a governance check that then applies to every piece of AI-generated code, automatically.
+Norma converts each plain-language rule into a governance check that then applies to every piece of AI-generated code, automatically.

 This step turns institutional knowledge into enforcement logic.
 When a model produces output that matches a known bad pattern, the rule catches it.
 Your team no longer relies on a reviewer remembering the standard on a given day.
 The standard runs on every line.